-That’s one word you never want to hear when it comes to your house… especially when it comes to your roof.
+That’s one word you never want to hear when it comes to your home.

 However, none are quite as damaging as termite infestation.